Private Chef in Morzine – Chez Toi

 6. Taste and season with salt and pepper.
 Place the lamb mixture in a large serving dish and serve immediately with chopped coriander

-So if you like the sound of restaurant style food in your apartment get in contact with Marc and Jo.
+So if you like the sound of restaurant style food in your apartment get in contact with Jo.
 You can also keep up to date with them on their Facebook page.